ckucewicz/cta_ridership_analysis/README.md

 *Ridership Over Time*:
 * Daily ridership plummeted in 2020 and has not returned to pre-pandemic levels.
-* 2023 ridership remains significantly lower than 2019.

 *Station-Level Patterns*:
 * Downtown transfer stations like Lake, Clark/Lake, and Jackson are the busiest.